verbb/gift-voucher/docs/template-guides/displaying-in-your-cart.md

-# Displaying in your Cart
+# Displaying in Your Cart
 To show vouchers in your cart, you may want to treat them differently to other products.

 ```twig